akankshaS77/Hadoop-AWS-Ansible/README.md

 ## 🤩✨ Congratulations, Your Big-data Hadoop Multi-Node Cluster is Setup. :)

-* Note: For any query realled to this Project Connect us:
+* Note: For any query related to this Project Connect us:
   * @raktim00 and @akankshaS77